Appletree Farm, a member of the 2021 Swedish Gotland Embryo Import Team

 We are thrilled to be a part of the 2021 Swedish Gotland Embryo Import Team, bringing to Oregon the first 100% Swedish Gotland sheep.
 Since we started raising Gotland sheep 9 years ago, we have gained so much respect for this Swedish breed of sheep and for how it is raised there, and the place that it holds in the sheep industry in Sweden.
 Our farm, along with 4 other small farms in the US took part in this embryo transfer to be able to build our flock on the highest quality genetics available in the United States.
 We are so excited to bring you the best in Gotland sheep in the US!
 You can read more about the embryo transfer and subsequent births in this blog post.

-Please meet our first 3 pure-bred Swedish Gotland ewes, Ana, Ada and Agnes and follow us on our journey when we implant more embryos in the Fall of 2021.
+Please meet our 4 purebred Swedish ewes, Ana, Ada, Agnes and Bjanca and follow us on our journey to improve our flock and the national herd in the US.

 History of Gotland Sheep

 Gotland sheep are descendants of the Gute Sheep from the Island of Gotland in the Baltic Sea.
 Per GSBANA website (Gotland Sheep Breeder Association of North America) Legend has it that the Gotland breed, as we know it today, began with one farm in the early 1920’s.
 Shepherds wanted a breed of sheep with no horns and a higher quality fleece.
 A particular farmer saw a ram on a train headed for the slaughterhouse.
 He liked the look of the ram, pulled him off the train, bought him right there.
 He used this ram to cross breed to his Gute Sheep and began selecting and breeding for polled sheep and the characteristic curly grey fleeces of the Gotland peltsheep or modern Gotland sheep.